 5.1 Extensive community and stakeholder engagement informed the development of the St Kilda Triangle Masterplan 2016.
-There has also been significant community consultation over the years for pieces of work that preceded the 2016 Masterplan.
 As such there is likely to be significant interest and scrutiny of the project by the community, government, stakeholders and the market.
+Community engagement will be undertaken in this stage via an online survey on Council's Have Your Say page to inform the feasibility assessment.